Nandanar (1942 film): Plot

 Nandan (M. M. Dandapani Desikar), a pariah (Untouchable) by caste, is a simple farmer.
 He is the bonded slave of Brahmin landlord Vediyar (Serukalathur Sama), who is an ardent devotee of Lord Shiva (Ranjan).
 Vediyar's assistant Jambu (Narayana Rao) treats the slaves badly.
 However, Vedhiyar has a soft corner for Nandan for his devotion and disciplined way of living.
-Nandan, who lives with his mothers, prays to Lord Shiva all the time and propagates good living by praising the lord to his fellow villagers.
+Nandan, who lives with his mother, prays to Lord Shiva all the time and propagates good living by praising the lord to his fellow villagers.
 Valluvan (M. R. Swaminathan), a priest at the village's Karuppuswamy temple, gets angry with Nandan's propaganda on Lord Shiva.
 When Valluvan and the villagers try to sacrifice goats at the local temple festival, Nandan stops them and convinces them that animals are also like human beings, so no God will demand animal sacrifice.

 Nandan explains the greatness of Lord Shiva; when other villagers want to see the lord, he takes them to have his Darshanam at Sivalokanathar Temple, Tirupunkur.
 Nandan and the villagers are grieved when the Nandi statue blocked the view of Lord Shiva there.
 Nandan sings in praise of the lord, the statue miraculously moves aside and Nandan and villagers get a darshanam of the lord.
 The word spreads on the power of Nandan's prayer; more villagers join him and start chanting Lord Shiva's name.
 Valluvan gets upset and complains to Vedhiyar about Nandan's behavior of converting the villagers and stopping the sacrifices.
 Vedhiyar calls Nandan and warns him to stop such activities.